 There’s not a more positive way to share your work than by helping a charity.
 Currently, many artists are producing volunteer art to help raise funds and awareness for the Australian wildfires.
 Joining the fight is a great start for 2020.

 You can also collaborate with IPaintMyMind.
 We promote your work, collect your pieces, and help you sell more, all while bringing it to communities that otherwise would go without exhibitions or programs.
+Charity is a great way to market your artwork, and we promise, marketing has never felt this good.
 Join the cause, and sell us your art.

 Join the IPaintMyMind Movement.